The Birth of a Flamethrower!! | Telos Alliance

 Today, the Alford Antenna has been relegated to back up duty, as a new master antenna was installed in the early 1990s.
 Likewise, the old combiner system in the mooring mast has been replaced with a new system, located in a temperature-controlled room.

-Recently, I was invited to attend a reception at Empire to celebrate fifty years of service tESB_with_insethat this antenna system has provided.
+Recently, I was invited to attend a reception at Empire to celebrate fifty years of service that this antenna system has provided.
 It was an honor to be asked to speak at the event about some of my experiences with the system.
 Check out this cool video of the Steely Dan tune “FM,” which was broadcast over WCBS-FM to honor the celebration.

 The Empire State Building Antenna will always hold a special place in my heart.
 Reason being is that I got to enjoy a journey from “Worst to First,” not once… but TWICE!
 First with Z-100, as we set a broadcasting record when the ratings of the station went from last-place in the market to #1 in just 74 short days, a feat that had never occurred before, and hasn’t happened again since!
 The second time involved our own audio processing company, Omnia Audio, as we took (what was then) Cutting Edge Technologies from worst to first in audio processing stature the world over.